nebelgrau77/sorensen_dice_coeff_py/readme.md

 https://en.wikipedia.org/wiki/Sørensen–Dice_coefficient

-Turned into a Python module with PyO3 crate (original Rust program here: https://github.com/nebelgrau77/sorensen_dice_coeff)
+Turned into a Python module with PyO3 crate (original Rust program here: https://github.com/nebelgrau77/sorensen_dice_coeff).

-Currently only compiled for Linux (_sdcoeff.so_ file).
+More than twice as fast than a pure Python function (timed with %timeit in JupyterLab).